ambiguousname/ambiguousname.github.io/assets/wishlist.md

 layout: post
 hidden: true
 ---
 This is a private page.
 Not that I mind you being here, it's just weird that you are.
-This is a private wishlist for things I want because Amazon's wishlist system is weird.
+This is a private wishlist for things I want.
 Look at this if you want, makes no difference to me.

+Please don't buy any of these gifts off of Amazon, and avoid Steam for games if you can.

 - Miscellaneous
 	- Legos.